msifran/first_website_using_only_html/README.md

  Use of check box and radio button .

   it is just a starting of  my journey , and i am always intrested in solving real world problems if you have one share with me ,we can soved it together

+for the code of above questions go through the sql queries above or [click here](https://github.com/msifran/first_website_using_only_html )